VisualDNA/javascript/react/README.md

     const reservationItem = <ReservationCard />;
     ```

   - **Component Naming**: Use the filename as the component name.
-For example, `ReservationCard.jsx` should have a reference name of `ReservationCard`.
-However, for root components of a directory, use `index.jsx` as the filename and use the directory name as the component name:
+For example, `ReservationCard.js` should have a reference name of `ReservationCard`.
+However, for root components of a directory, use `index.js` as the filename and use the directory name as the component name:

     ```javascript
     // bad